badIS-6/Tunisia-Vegetation-Web-Map/README.md

 | `Tunisia_gov.prj` | Contains the coordinate reference system information                |

-The geographic data is hosted and deplyoed in a GitHub repository.
+The geographic data is hosted and deployed in a GitHub repository.
 Link: https://badis-6.github.io/Tunisia-Vegetation-Web-Map/

 ## The Expected Result